michaelhuettermann/otello/README.md

 # The Otello showcase

 ## Introduction
 The Otello project is an ongoing initiative.
-It specifically shows:
+It is rooted on three pillars to specifically show:

-- How to quickly start with the Oracle Cloud.
+- How to quickly start with provisioning required ressources, including -- Jump starting with the Oracle Cloud
-- How to set up Oracle OpenJDK on a public (Oracle) cloud system, and run modern Java versions (17+) on it.
+-- How to set up Oracle OpenJDK on a public (Oracle) cloud system.
-- A 101 on applied telemetry: How to perform Jave bytecode instrumentation for observability purposes.
+-- How to run modern Java versions (17+) on it.
--- How to generate and examine logs from instrumented Java code.
+- A 101 on applied telemetry: How to perform Jave bytecode instrumentation for observability purposes, including -- How to generate and examine logs from instrumented Java code.
 -- How to generate and examine traces from instrumented Java code.
 -- How to generate and examine metrics from instrumented Java code.